 We’re used to lightening being bright white and attracted to metal.
 Imagine a fantasy storm with lightening of all sorts of colours.
-Red lightening could be attracted to wood, green lightening might strike at anything manufactured and so forth.
+Red lightning could be attracted to wood, green lightning might strike at anything manufactured and so forth.

-What would become of the old tree in the backyard that was struck by blue lightening?
+What would become of the old tree in the backyard that was struck by blue lightning?
 Crystals starting to grow over its branches and slowly transform it into something… else.